Fixed Saver - 2 or 5 year term

 - The maximum amount that can be held in the account is £9 million.

 You can’t make withdrawals from this account, but you can close the account early.
-Bear in mind that if you close the account early, you’ll be charged the equivalent of 180 days’ gross interest.
+If you close the account early, you’ll be charged the equivalent of 180 days’ gross interest on the two year account.
+You'll be charged the equivalent of 365 days' gross interest on the five year account.
 This means you may get back less than you put in.

 Gross rate means we won’t deduct tax automatically from the interest we pay on money in your account.
 It’s your responsibility to pay any tax you may owe to HM Revenue & Customs (HMRC).